Alliegaytor/discord-term/README.md

     1. Just have your token in your clipboard before starting the application, it will automatically detect it and login.
     2. Alternatively, you can set the **DTERM_TOKEN** environment variable and it will use it to automatically login.
     3. If you ever need to force a re-render because the UI might be buggy or so, use the **/reset** command.
-    4. Pressing the **UP** arrow key after sending a message will allow you to edit it (similar functionality to Discord).
+    4. Pressing the **UP** arrow key after sending a message will allow you to edit it (similar functionality to Discord) or delete it if the edit is an empty string "".
-    5. Pressing the **DOWN** arrow key will delete your last message (if there was any).
+    5. Pressing the **DOWN** arrow key will clear your input (if there was any). **ESCAPE** does the same.

 6. **Super-secret mode** Discord Terminal has this cool security feature that allows you to send + receive encrypted messages, and all you need to do is set a password.